BSU community at Cop30

 Fieldwork will form a vital and integral part of your degree.
 You’ll have opportunities to participate in fieldwork across the three years of study.
 This will range from use of the natural environment on the campus to residential field trips in the UK and abroad.
 Residential field courses and optional field trips associated with particular modules may require a student financial contribution.

-There is an optional work placement module in year two.
-An optional sandwich (Professional Placement) year runs between the second and third year, allowing you to gain a year’s professional experience during your degree.
+An optional Professional Placement Year (sandwich year) runs between the second and third year, allowing you to gain a year’s professional experience during your degree.
 Previously, our biology students have worked with organisations such as Bristol Zoo, Operation Wallacea, Natural England, Snowdonia National Park and local authorities.

 A degree in wildlife conservation could lead to a range of professions including conservation advocacy, reserve management, wildlife education and environmental consultancy.